valevo/SABIO/plan.md

 ## SABIO: make social biases in heritage collections *more* accessible

 Four terms to be clarified:
-  - social biases: manfiest in essentially all and any social and linguistic behaviours, require careful definition and especially strict delimitation
+  - social biases: manfiest in essentially all and any social and linguistic behaviours (require careful definition and especially strict delimitation)
   - heritage collections: our scope is focused on museums' collections, specifically those of heritage museums, and the aspects and types of bias that mainly arise there
   - accessible: on one hand equivalent to *visible*, i.e. making bias (as a whole or in its instances) *searchable*, *quantifiable*, etc <br>
      on the other hand, accessibility is about understanding, i.e. providing *context*, *explanation*, *alternatives* to bias
   - *more*: realising that bias is ubiquitous and in the limit impossible to detect, we only require that SABIO *increases* visibility of social bias

 This is the central goal of SABIO, so we require this goal fulfilled by the MVP and all subsequent versions.
-The MVP and subsequent versions will differ mainly in extent
+The MVP and subsequent versions will differ mainly in the extent to which they can provide access to biases.

-Defining an MVP is therefore

-Note: The focus on museums' data actually makes the task *easier* -> data is curated, linked, properly archived
+To be scaled up: The focus on heritage museums' collections actually make our task *easier*, since the data is highly curated and consists of linked data with persistent identifiers and thesauri.

-### Uses Cases
+### Use Cases

 We broadly distinguish *professionals* (collection managers, curators, social & historical researchers) and *end user* (general public, museum or website visitors).

+SABIO

+*Active* use cases, i.e. those which assume that an example is already given or that a concept is known to contain bias:

- - professional is gathering examples of specific biases
+ - professional is gathering examples of specific biases, e.g. usage examples within the collection of a term known to be contentious
- - professional seeks quantified characteristic
+ - professional seeks quantified characteristic, e.g. amount of bias associated with a concept, comparison of the biasedness in subsets of the collection
- - end user is unsure about a certain case of language use
+ - end user is unsure about a certain case of language use, e.g. whether used term should be considered contentious or not
- - end user requires context to a specific statement
+ - end user requires context to a specific statement, e.g.

+Use cases that could be considered *passive*, in the sense that a professional/end user is trying to discover unconscious biases:

+ - professional is trying to empirically define bias (in the heritage/historical contexts)
+ - professional searches for concepts or categories that fulfil a certain definition of bias or behave similarly to concepts that are known to contain biases
+ - end user seeks to get an intuitive, empirical idea of bias means and how it might manifest

+Moreover, we can categorise use cases into two aspects

+ - *quantitative*: indicating a degree to which a terms carries bias, the biasedness of a statement or a subset of the collection
+ - *search*: finding terms which have larger-than-typical associations, contexts of terms or facts, subsets of the collection with similar properties